 What is Damanhur?

-Damanhur is a Federation of spiritual communities, with its own Constitution, culture, art, music, currency, schools and uses of science and technology.
-Its citizens are open to sharing their knowledge and research with other groups and cultures of the world, with anyone who is interested in exploring these themes.
-Damanhur holds events at numerous centers, organizations and points of outreach in many cities around the world, and also hosts thousands of visitors each year who participate in tours, seminars, retreats and courses through Damanhur University.
+Damanhur is a spiritual community that has its own Constitution, art, music, culture, art, currency, and schools.
+It incorporates science and technology with spiritual principles, openly sharing their knowledge and research with other groups and cultures around the world, who are interested in exploring such themes.
+Damanhur holds events and hosts thousands of visitors from around the world, holding tours, seminars, retreats and courses through Damanhur University.
 The community has attracted interest from scholars, educators and researchers in the fields of art, social sciences, spirituality, medicine and alternative health, economics and environmental sustainability.

 When Was It Founded?

 Damanhur was founded in 1975 from the inspiration of Falco Tarassaco, originally born as Oberto Airaudi (1950-2013).
 His enlightened and pragmatic vision created a fertile reality based on solidarity, sharing, love and respect for the environment.
 As a result, Damanhur has slowly expanded into a United Nations award-winning sustainable eco-community.
 Staying true to Falco's original vision of a community based upon ethical and spiritual values, Damanhur has captivated attention around the world as a laboratory for experimenting with sustainable ways of living, in harmony with nature and its elements and forces.

 Damanhur is perhaps best known for its extraordinary subterranean work of art and architecture, a cathedral known as the Temples of Humankind.
 It has been profiled on international television as the "Eighth Wonder of The World."
 This complex was entirely dug by hand into the heart of the mountain.
 Decorated with mosaics, stained glass, sculptures, wall paintings and other works of art, it is dedicated to the awakening the divine spark present in every human being.